learn-co-students/playlister-sinatra-v-000/README.md

 ### How to approach this lab

-Notice that there are no forms involved yet.
 Get the basics of the app working first, which means we have five specs in total and you should first pass all three model specs.

 By typing